selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 Here is a summary of everything that is going on
 ![Image of a transformer](/assets/transformers_laid_out/14.png)

-{create illustrations and add here}
+Let us now understand why this even works:\
-Now forget multi-head attention, attention blocks and all the HUGE BIG JARGON.
+Forget about multi-head attention, attention blocks and all the JARGON.

-Lets say you are in point A and want to go to B in a huge city Do you think there is only one path to go their? of course not, there are thousands of way to reach that point
+Imagine you are in point A and want to go to B in a huge city.\
+Do you think there is only one path to go their? of course not, there are thousands of way to reach that point.

+But you will never know the best path, till you have tried a lot of them.
+More the better.

-so a single matrix multiplication will obviously not get you the best representation of query and key Multiple queries can be made, multiple keys can be done for each of these query That is the reason we do so many matrix multiplication to try and get the best key for a query that is relevant to the question asked by the user
+Hence a single matrix multiplication does not get you the best representation of query and key\
+Multiple queries can be made, multiple keys can be done for each of these query\
+That is the reason we do so many matrix multiplication to try and get the best key for a query that is relevant to the question asked by the user

 That is all the reason there is to it.
 Have a look at the different illustrations to better understand it.